Pediatric Cardiac Surgery

 The diagnosis of a child’s heart defect does not need to bring fear of a poor outcome or a lifetime of limited abilities.
 Through the coordinated care of UNC’s pediatric cardiology and cardiothoracic surgery staffs and the UNC Maternal-Fetal Center, children can receive state-of-the-art diagnosis and treatment aimed at providing them with the opportunity to grow into healthy and active youngsters.
 Our goal is to provide these special children and their families a future of unlimited potential.

-Our pediatric cardiothoracic surgical team is a diverse group which includes surgeons, physician assistants, and a nurse practitioner.
-In the operating room, we have three pediatric cardiothoracic anesthesiologists who work closely with the surgeons.
-The pediatric intensive care unit (PICU) team in North Carolina Children's Hospital consists of specially trained medical and nursing staff who provide 24-hour care preoperatively and postoperatively in the 20-bed area.
-The cardiac intermediate cardiac care unit (CICC) delivers family-centered care.
+Our pediatric cardiothoracic surgical team is a diverse group which includes a surgeon, physician assistant and a nurse practitioner.
+In the operating room, we have three pediatric cardiothoracic anesthesiologists who work closely with the surgeon.
+The pediatric intensive care unit (PICU) team in North Carolina Children’s Hospital consists of specially trained medical and nursing staff who provide 24-hour care preoperatively and postoperatively in the 20-bed area.
+The children’s intermediate care center (CICC) offers sophisticated technology and delivers family-centered care.
 Rounding out the team are respiratory therapists who provide care to the children on standard ventilators, oscillators, oxygen therapy, ECMO, and nitric oxide therapy.

 We recommend that your child be seen by a pediatric cardiologist prior to your visit with the surgeon.
 The UNC pediatric cardiology office number is (919) 966-4601.
 They will evaluate the patient further with an echocardiogram, chest x-ray, and/or EKG.
 A few patients may require other tests.